jadilorenzo/obsidian/Story/Story.md

 Anarchy wasn’t a revolution; it was a bomb.
 The NEMESIS was the spark.

 EMPs have the capacity to violently overload circuitry by causing voltage spikes that fry both capacitors and the now unprotected components.
-Frying the central nervous system of the western hemisphere should do the trick.
+Frying the central nervous system of the western hemisphere would do the trick.

 Near silent anticipation filled the air as the crew prepared to witness the initiation of that bomb anarchy.
 At precisely 9:59:59 AM, the EMP weapon unleashed its devastating power.

 But there had been a slight miscalculation.

-The engineers of this weapon hadn’t accounted for the pulse ricocheting off the inside of the atmosphere which multiplied the force of the pulse seventeen times.
+The engineers of this weapon hadn’t accounted for the pulse ricocheting off the inside of the atmosphere which multiplied the force of the pulse over seventeen times.
 Within 0.133 seconds, this wave of electromagnetic energy engulfed the entire surface of the globe.

 As the invisible wave of the EMP raced across the globe, skylines instantly went dark and the world's technological infrastructure crumbled instantly.
 The dazzling screens that once commanded attention in every household turned into gaping black mirrors.
 Cars stalled on highways, their electronic brains fried.
 The crackle of electricity that had become the backdrop of modern life fell into an eerie silence — a silence soon filled with screams.
-It was anarchy.

 ## 1: Nothing is Fair in War